 (a) Security may be traded on a discount basis.
 The interest rate shown represents the discount rate at the most recent auction date of the security prior to period end.

-- (c) Affiliated company.
-The security and the Fund are affiliated by having the same investment adviser.
-See Note 8. - (d) The security and the Fund are advised by wholly-owned subsidiaries of Invesco Ltd. and are therefore considered to be affiliated.
+The security and the Fund are advised by wholly-owned subsidiaries of Invesco Ltd. and are therefore considered to be affiliated.
 The rate shown is the 7-day SEC standardized yield as of December 31, 2017.